joewong1227/ng-store/README.md

 *
 # Setup

-1.Make sure simpleStore is on a web server (any type will do as long as it can serve static web pages).
+1.Make sure ngStore is on a web server (any type will do as long as it can serve static web pages).

 2.Configure your payment options in `js/config.js`.